frederic-perez/AmE-dictionary/data/dictionary.md

 __translucent__ _adj_
 __transparent__ _adj_ :mega:
 __transpose__ _v_ _Someone might have transposed digits._
+__transtentorial__ _adj_ Passing across or through either the tentorial notch or tentorium cerebelli.
 __trap question__ :astonished: _That's a trap question._
 __trapdoor__ _n_
 __trappings__ _n_ :five::hammer: _He has all the trappings of a New York insider._ _The stallions trappings._